zeek/time-machine/doc/howto.rst

 configuration of storage classes with the respective parameters.

-By default, the configuration file is called 'timemachine.cfg' and is read from the current working directory.
+By default, the configuration file is called 'timemachine.cfg' and is read from the config file installation directory.
 This can be overridden by the -c command line option (see `Command Line Options`_ section below).

 The configuration file is structured in sections.
 Options for a section are grouped by curly brackets and are separated by semicolons.